platformatic/platformatic/docs/guides/prisma.md

 Introspecting the database to populate the model prevents including the `versions` table in the generated down migrations.

-Your Prisma schema should now contain the `versions` model as follows:
+Your Prisma schema should now contain a `versions` model that is similar to this one (it will vary depending on the database system you're using):

 ```diff
 model Post {